stevemiles70/Acronis-Teknov8-AzureDR-EvalGuide-Draft01/README.md

 In order to complete the deloyment steps you must have access to the Acronis and Azure Portals as below.

-* Access to **Acronis Cuber Cloud Portal** for the company that you wish to protect resources for; the URL for this portal is: https://eu-cloud.acronis.com/
+* Access to **Acronis Cyber Cloud Portal** for the company that you wish to protect resources for; the URL for this portal is: https://eu-cloud.acronis.com/
 * Access to **Azure Portal** for the tenants subscriptions that you wish to protect resources for; the URL for this portal is: https://portal.azure.com

 //Additional content can be aded here...//